A Rigorous Derivation of the Functional Renormalisation Group Equation: A Functional Regularisation Scheme

 It is quite clear that the choice of regularisation scheme immensely affects concrete calculations.
 For instance, the finite volume setting is typically implemented as a compactification of $\mathbb{R}^d$ to a torus leading to discrete eigenvalues of the Laplacian, i.e discrete admissible momenta.
-It is my personal belief, that a regularisation scheme maintaining as much smoothness as possible is desirable for computational and analytic methods alike.
-Hence, I propose the following: \begin{enumerate} \item For each $n \in \mathbb{N}$ split $S_n$ into a free part $S_n^{\mathrm{free}}$ and an interacting part $S_n^{\mathrm{int}}$ such that $S_n^{\mathrm{free}} : \mathcal{S} \to \mathbb{R}$,
+The personal belief of the author, however, is that a regularisation scheme maintaining as much smoothness as possible is desirable for computational and analytic methods alike.
+One such scheme is the following, where the limit $n \to \infty$ corresponds to the removal of the regularistion: \begin{enumerate} \item For each $n \in \mathbb{N}$ split $S_n$ into a free part $S_n^{\mathrm{free}}$ and an interacting part $S_n^{\mathrm{int}}$ such that $S_n^{\mathrm{free}} : \mathcal{S} \to \mathbb{R}$,

 for some continuous, bijective, linear operator $B_n$ on $\mathcal{S}$ which is bounded from below in the sense that there is an $\eta_n > 0$ such that for all $\phi \in \mathcal{S}$